 Most recipe sites will swear that their Chimichurri is the best, most authentic chimichurri, and use words like ‘genuine,’ ‘real deal,’ or whatever words they can use to move up in Google search results.
 The truth is, there are so many variations in the world of Chimichurri, that it’s now difficult to say which is the closest to the most authentic recipe there is.

 Wait.
 What is Chimichurri you may be asking?
-Chimichurri is a loose oil-based dressing or salsa, used to accompany barbecued meats or churrasco, or as a marinade for poultry or fish.
+Chimichurri is a loose oil-based condiment used to accompany barbecued meats or churrasco.

 How can I be so sure that THIS chimichurri is an authentic recipe?
 Simple.
-I asked my dad.
-My dad, who is Uruguayan born and raised for the first 40 something years of his life, and one of the best cooks I know, is sharing HIS recipe for chimichurri that he grew up with — and that I grew up with — for you.
-A version from way back in his time of 1935… and you can’t get any more authentic than that.
+I asked my dad who is Uruguayan born and raised for the first 40 something years of his life, and one of the best cooks I know.
+He is sharing HIS recipe for chimichurri that he grew up with — and that I grew up with — for you.
+A version from way back in his time of 1935… and you can’t get any more authentic than that!

 My dad, who has recently been diagnosed with late stage cancers, was sitting with me here at home last week, sharing chimichurri stories from his teen-hood and early twenties: his memories of barbecuing churrascos on HUGE old cast iron plates over open fire, and finishing the afternoon off with a street gamer of soccer.
 No internet.
 No phones.
 A time of pure happiness, while struggling with third world poverty.
 A time he now cherishes.